2005 Nias–Simeulue earthquake

-The 2005 Nias–Simeulue earthquake occurred on 28 March off the west coast of northern Sumatra, Indonesia.
+The 2005 Nias–Simeulue earthquake occurred on 28 March off the west coast of northern Sumatra, Indonesia in the subduction zone of the Sunda megathrust.
 At least 915 people were killed, mostly on the island of Nias.
-The event caused panic in the region, which had already been devastated by the massive tsunami triggered by the 2004 Indian Ocean earthquake, but this earthquake generated a relatively small tsunami that caused limited damage.
-It was the third most powerful earthquake since 1965 in Indonesia.
+It was among the top 10 most powerful recorded worldwide since 1900, with a magnitude of 8.6 that caused a relatively small tsunami.
+Damage ranged from hundreds of buildings destroyed in Nias to widespread power outages throughout the island of Sumatra.
+Following the mainshock, eight major aftershocks occurred ranging from 5.5 to 6.0 magnitudes.

 The earthquake occurred at 16:09:37 UTC (23:09:37 local time) on 28 March 2005.
-The hypocenter was located 30 km below the surface of the Indian Ocean, where subduction is forcing the Indo-Australian Plate to the southwest under the Eurasian Plate's Sunda edge.
+The hypocenter was located 30 km below the surface of the Indian Ocean, where subduction is forcing the Indo-Australian plate to the southwest under the Eurasian plate's Sunda edge.
 The area is 200 km west of Sibolga, Sumatra, or 1400 km northwest of Jakarta, approximately halfway between the islands of Nias and Simeulue.
-Seismic recordings give the earthquake a moment magnitude of about 8.6, and effects were felt as far away as Bangkok, Thailand, over 1000 km away.
+Effects were felt as far away as Bangkok, Thailand, over 1000 km away.

 Earthquake and damage

 The earthquake lasted for about two minutes.
-In the twenty-four hours immediately after the event, there were eight major aftershocks, measuring between 5.5 and 6.0.
-Despite the proximity of the epicenter to that for the 2004 Indian Ocean earthquake, it ruptured a separate segment of the Sunda megathrust and was most likely triggered by stress changes associated with that earlier event.
+In the twenty-four hours immediately after the event, there were eight major aftershocks, measuring between 5.5 and 6.0 magnitudes.
+Despite the proximity of the epicenter to that of the 2004 Indian Ocean earthquake, it ruptured a separate segment of the Sunda megathrust and was most likely triggered by stress changes associated with that earlier event.
+Being situated in the Sunda megathrust subduction zone means that Nias and Simeulue are prone to large earthquakes due to how seismically active the zone is.

 On the Indonesian island of Nias, off the coast of Sumatra, hundreds of buildings were destroyed.
 The death toll on Nias was at least one thousand, with 220 dying in Gunungsitoli, the island's largest town.
+About 30% of buildings in Gunungsitoli collapsed and it's airstrip was damaged, preventing planes from landing, hampering aid.
 Nearly half of Gunungsitoli's population (27,000) fled.

 The earthquake was strongly felt across the island of Sumatra and caused widespread power outages in the Indonesian city of Banda Aceh, already devastated by the December 2004 tsunami, and prompted thousands to flee their homes and seek higher ground.
 It was strongly felt along the west coast of Thailand and Malaysia, and in Kuala Lumpur high-rise buildings were evacuated.
 The earthquake was felt less strongly in the Maldives, India, and Sri Lanka.